MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_gesturesettings.md

 Gets or sets a value that indicates the gesture and manipulation settings supported by an application.

+For more details on this API, please see the the UWP WinRT [GestureSettings](/uwp/api/windows.ui.input.gesturerecognizer.gesturesettings) topic.

 ## -property-value

 A bitwise combination of gesture and manipulation settings supported by an application.